Garni Temple: Medieval history

 According to Movses Khorenatsi a "cooling-off house" (tun hovanots) was built within the fortress of Garni for Khosrovidukht, the sister of Tiridates III.
 Some scholars believe the temple was thus turned into a royal summer house.
 The structure presumably underwent some changes.
 Cult statue(s) in the cella were removed, the opening in the roof for skylight was closed, and the entrance was transformed and adjusted for residence.
 Ter-Martirosov argued that after Armenia's Christianization, it was initially a royal shrine, but after Khosrovidukht's death c.
 325/326 it was transformed into a Christian mausoleum dedicated to her.
 Hamlet Petrosyan and Zhores Khachatryan rejected the postulated Christianization of the temple.
 Dickran Kouymjian also rejected its use as a Christian building.

+Zhores Khachatryan argues that it underwent depaganization and was thereafter seen as a fine structure within the royal palace complex.
+A 2014 study by Armenuhi Magarditchian, based on a newly discovered early Armenian inscription inside the cella, suggested that the structure was transformed into a baptistery between the fifth and seventh centuries.

 In the Middle Ages, variously dated between the 7th and 10th centuries, a round church of St. Sion (Zion) was built immediately west of it.
 Their relationship remains unclear, but Maranci suggested that "it seems likely that one did exist".
 Hewsen suggested that the church was built next to it rather than in its place because it was a tomb, not a pagan temple.